-One night while exploring Acid Bridge, a Madison County Sheriff’s Deputy stopped and told us that in July 1991, he found a body of a young woman hanging from one of the nearby trees and the bridge was set on fire.
-Now a fire wouldn’t have damaged a concrete bridge, but it would have destroyed any evidence of foul play.
-They hanging body was also mutilated and never identified.
-This murder also occurred during the time of Grand Climax.
+One night while exploring Acid Bridge, a Madison County Sheriff's Deputy stopped and told me that in July 1991, he found a body of a young woman hanging from one of the nearby trees, and the bridge was set on fire.
+Now a fire wouldn't have damaged a concrete bridge, but it would have destroyed any evidence of foul play.
+Her hanging body was found mutilated and still remains unidentified.
+Her murder also occurred during the time of Grand Climax.

-Could these murders and the time that they occurred be proof that there is a Satanic Cult practicing in the area?
-A random murder of an unidentified homeless victim does hamper a police investigation.
-These murders almost always go unsolved and usually are assigned a low priority in favor of more solvable cases.
-The St. Louis Metropolitan Area does have one of the highest murder rates in the country and a sizable homeless population.
-Also, the number one selling book in the St. Louis Area is the Satanic Bible.
-Next time you’re in a book store or metaphysical shop, ask the clerk if they have a copy of the Satanic Bible in stock.
-Their response will probably be no, but they have several copies on back order.
+Could these murders and the time they occurred prove there's a Satanic Cult practicing in the area?
+A random murder of a homeless person usually doesn't hamper much of an investigation.
+These murders almost always go unsolved and typically are assigned a low priority in favor of more solvable cases.
+The St. Louis Bi-State Area does have one of the country's highest murder rates and a sizable homeless population.

 Huff Post.
 Vers. third.
 24 November 2015.
 Internet Website.
 24 November 2015. <http://www.huffingtonpost.com/reboot-illinois/12-unsolved-murders-in-il_b_7063986.html>.

 Occult Holidays and Sabbats. n.d.
 Cutting Edge.
 Internet website.
 24 November 2015. <http://www.bibliotecapleyades.net/cienciareal/cienciareal20.htm>.